flype44/VControl/DOCUMENTATION.md

 **SYNOPSIS :**

-This command switchs the `FPU` On/Off by using the `vampiresupport.resource`.
+This command switchs the `FPU` On/Off by using the dedicated API from `vampiresupport.resource`.

-In essence, the FPU Off needs to be done as early as possible in the `S:startup-sequence`, preferably before the `SetPatch` command.

 **INPUT :**